aisepucrio/Diversity4BRSE/README.md

 - /data: Contains raw and processed data collected from the survey.
 - /scripts: Includes all scripts used for data analysis and visualization.
-- /survey: The survey questionnaire used in the study.
+- /survey: The survey questionnaire used in the study and the ICF.
+Available versions: Portuguese and English.
 - /results: Analysis results, including charts, tables, and summaries.

 ### Contributing